 - a.
-A party filing an HSD pursuant to a court order or applicable law shall submit to the clerk's office the HSD and, if applicable, a copy of the court order authorizing the treatment of that document as highly sensitive, in the form of a single paper copy. - b.
-The required documents, unfolded, shall be submitted to the clerk's office in a sealed envelope marked "HIGHLY SENSITIVE DOCUMENT." - c.
+A party filing an HSD pursuant to a court order or applicable law shall submit to the clerk's office the HSD, the certificate of service, and, if applicable, a copy of the court order authorizing the treatment of that document as highly sensitive in paper form. - b.
+The required documents, shall be submitted to the clerk's office in a sealed envelope marked "HIGHLY SENSITIVE DOCUMENT."
+The outside of the envelope shall be affixed with a copy of the HSD's caption page (with confidential information reducted). - c.
 The filing party shall serve the HSD on the other parties as follows: - i.
 Civil cases by any manner specified in Civil Rule 5(b)(2), except for service via the court's electronic filing system; or - ii.
 Criminal cases by any manner specified in Criminal Rule 49(a)(3)(B) or (a)(4). - d.
-The clerk's office will make an informational docket entry in the court's electronic filing system indicating that the HSD was filed with the court and will maintain the HSD in a secure paper filing system or a secure standalone computer system that is not connected to any network.
+The clerk's office will make an informational docket entry in the court's electronic filing system indicating that the HSD was filed with the court and will maintain the HSD in a secure paper filing system.